DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 * **Map of Dates:** => Each date in a year (not sure what to do about leap year) mapped to a dictionary of address, amount paid, and their "check in" report

-**Init:** No need to registers itself with the Registrar Contract, because it was instantiated by it, so already knows the address, the fee needed, etc. Just set the "Deadline" in order to indicate the line between fixed token bid sale and reverse dutch auction.
+**Init:** No need to register itself with the Registrar Contract.

 **Reserve - Payable:** Takes parameter of night requested.
 Checks to make sure it is under 1 year in future.
 Checks to make sure not already booked.
 If member, check if they have available uses still (each token they own is 1 night per year) and no eth is needed, if not member or if already used up their token, must send amount required by the registry contract.

 **Cancel Reservation:** Only available if further out than 1 month prior to their reservation.
 Returns Eth paid.

-**Check In:** Takes parameter of a message detailing how they found the space.
+**Check In:** Takes parameter of a message detailing the condition in which they found the space.
 Free to leave a message about "windows broken" or “kitchen is a mess, no washed dishes” — in order to either look at the record of a problematic tenant, or trace the origins of some broken appliance / furniture.

 ## **Version 2 Ideas**